-Pancakes have always been a favourite at home.
-Ever since the time my grandma visited the States & learnt how to make them.
+Ever since the time my grandma visited the States & learnt the art of making pancakes, they have been adored and coveted for at home.
 Although stores in Bangalore didn’t carry Maple Syrup at the time, she cleverly substituted it with a warm homemade sugar syrup and slowly but surely we discovered the indulgences of a sweet breakfast.
-Nothing like the wafts of hot simmering sugar & sizzling skillets to ward off sleep on lazy mornings.
+Few things rival sweet wafts of simmering sugar & sizzling skillets and they’re just the remedy to ward off sleep on lazy weekend mornings.

-Now, I make them plenty at home too except, I substitute whole wheat flour with all purpose flour since it’s healthier owing to it’s high fibre content.
+They make their presence fairly often at home too and the only change I indulge in is I substituting whole wheat flour with all purpose flour owing to it’s high fibre content.

 The pancakes that I’m sharing with you today, are enriched by the addition of Matcha/green tea powder.
 Apart from imparting an earthy flavour, they rank high on the health-foods list since they’re known to be packed with antioxidants.Tons of tart raspberries go into these pancakes as well and if I’m being honest, a pancake without berries ( in any form) is somewhat bizarre to me.
 To score some extra health points, I even topped them up with some overnight soaked chia seeds.
 They’re soft, moist, warm & addictive to say the least.